aouriri/careful-fairness/staff.md

 # Staff

-While this isn't an official course, feel free to email me about the syllabus - questions, comments, concerns, broken link.
+While this isn't an official course, feel free to email me about the syllabus - questions, comments, concerns, or if you find a broken link.
+I'm happy to hear from anyone who finds this syllabus useful.

 ## Instructor